Bill Anderson: 1990–present: New artistic directions

 Beginning in the early 1990s, Anderson focused more on songwriting, but he continued recording his own music.
 Anderson's first studio release of the decade was 1992's Country Music Heaven, issued on Curb Records.
 It was a collection of gospel songs that was inspired by his grandfather, a Methodist preacher.
 The album's title track was issued as a single, but did not chart in any Billboard music publications.
 The single was reviewed by Billboard in 1992, where it received comparisons to music by Garth Brooks.
 In 1998, Anderson was signed to Warner Bros.
-Records as part of a veterans artists project that included Ronnie Milsap and Connie Smith.
-That year, his 36th studio offering entitled Fine Wine was released.
+Records as part of a veteran artists project that included Ronnie Milsap and Connie Smith.
+That year, his 36th studio offering titled Fine Wine was released.
 The project was produced by Steve Wariner and his wife Caryn.
 John Weisberger of Country Standard Time gave the release a positive response, calling the songs "vintage".
 Meanwhile, Allmusic only gave it 2.5 out of 5 stars.
 He began taking new artistic directions with his next studio release, A Lot of Things Different (2001).
 The album represented a traditional country style, which Anderson called his most traditional effort yet.
-It was released on Varèse Sarabande, which Anderson distributed music through in conjunction with his own record label, TWI.
+It was released on Varèse Sarabande, through which Anderson distributed music in conjunction with his own record label, TWI.